okhosting/awesome-storage/README.md

 * [OpenIO](https://www.openio.io/) - OpenIO SDS is an open source object storage solution ideal for Big Data, HPC and AI.
 With its distributed grid architecture and unique self-healing technology, OpenIO scales easily without mandatory data rebalancing, while delivering consistent high performance.
 OpenIO is S3 compatible and can be deployed on-premise or cloud-hosted, on any hardware that you choose.

+## Cloud Sync Engine
+Starting in Windows 10, version 1709, Windows provides the cloud files API.
+This API consists of several native Win32 and WinRT APIs that formalize support for cloud sync engines, and handles tasks such as creating and managing placeholder files and directories.
+Users of this API are typically sync providers and to some extent, Windows applications.

+* [cfapiSync](https://github.com/styletronix/cfapiSync) - Working c# Example implementig a Cloud Sync Engine on Windows 10 / 11 based on the cloud files API.
+This is very early alpha.

 ## Contributions welcome
 If you wish to contribute to this list, just fork, make your changes and send me a pull request, I'll be happy to review all of your suggestions :)